aycabta/deviantart/README.md

 ## How to Test

-At the first, install gems:
+At the first, install dependency gems:

 ```bash
 $ cd deviantart